-YOLO11 vs YOLOv7: A Detailed Model Comparison
+YOLO11 vs YOLOv7: A Detailed Technical Comparison

 - Authors: Glenn Jocher, Jing Qiu